olavt/matter-air-quality-esp32/README.md

 Create a new directory under "main" named "drivers".

-Update the "CMakeLists.txt" file to include the "drivers" subdirectory like this:
+Update the "CMakeLists.txt" file (in the "main" directory) to include the "drivers" subdirectory like this:

 ```
 idf_component_register(SRC_DIRS          "." "drivers"